modocache/MDCScrollBarLabel/README.md

 # MDCScrollBarLabel

-An animated scroll bar to present extra information to the used when scrolling on a UIScrollView.
+An animated scroll bar to present extra information when scrolling on a UIScrollView.

 Y'know, like the clock on Path.